Welcome to my list of most frequently asked questions!

 Yes, if you only ever have orgasms with vibrators, it will probably become more difficult to orgasm with your fingers.
 That doesn’t mean you can’t orgasm using your fingers (unless you’ve never been able to, which is also totally fine), but simply that you’re out of practice.

-Physically, vibrators cannot permanently numb you or damage your tissue or nerves.
+Physically, vibrators cannot permanently numb you or ruin your orgasmic response.
 The only actual “desensitization” that you can ever experience with a vibrator is temporary.
 Just as your hand will become numb if you hold a really strong vibrator against it, so will your vulva.
 This happens when nerve endings become fatigued.
 It’s harmless, and once the vibration ceases, sensation will return fairly quickly as blood returns to the genitals.

 In general, though, can we stop with the endless fingers vs. vibrators debate?
 I’ve barely brought myself to orgasm with my fingers since, like, high school, AND I TURNED OUT FINE.
 Really, though… it’s a lot of unnecessary worrying.
 If you get off with something, hooray!
 Celebrate!
 Keep doing it!
 There is no hierarchy of pleasure which places fingers at the top.
 Come on, they are ancient compared to the vibrator technologies we have now.